 Here's what winning looked like after 2008.
 The financial system collapsed.
 The government bailed out the banks.
 And then, over the next few years, The Number recovered.
 The economy grew.
 The charts went up.
 Politicians took victory laps.

-Economist Emmanuel Saez at UC Berkeley calculated that ninety-one percent of the income gains between 2009 and 2012 went to the top one percent.10
+Economist Emmanuel Saez at UC Berkeley calculated that ninety-five percent of the income gains between 2009 and 2012 went to the top one percent.10

 The Economic Policy Institute tracks a stark divergence: since 1979, productivity in America has risen about sixty percent, while wages for typical workers have risen about sixteen percent.11 The gap between what workers produce and what they get paid has been growing for forty-five years.
 And every time someone complains, someone else points to The Number and says the economy is fine.